LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/index.md

 Lisk uses [Optimism's Superchain token list](https://github.com/ethereum-optimism/ethereum-optimism.github.io/blob/master/optimism.tokenlist.json) as a reference for tokens that have been deployed on Lisk.

+To add your token to the Superchain Token List, perform the following steps.

 :::warning

-Tokens approved in the GitHub repository are not necessarily listed on the [Lisk Bridge](https://sepolia-bridge.lisk.com).

-**Disclaimer:** Lisk does not endorse any of the tokens that are listed in the [**ethereum-optimism.github.io**](https://github.com/ethereum-optimism/ethereum-optimism.github.io) repository and rely on the preliminary checks put in place, which include the [**automated checks**](https://github.com/ethereum-optimism/ethereum-optimism.github.io?tab=readme-ov-file#automated-checks) listed on the repository.
+Lisk does not endorse any of the tokens that are listed in the [**ethereum-optimism.github.io**](https://github.com/ethereum-optimism/ethereum-optimism.github.io) repository and relies on the preliminary checks put in place, listed on the repository.
 :::

-To add your token to the Lisk Token list, perform the following steps.

 ### Step 1: Deploy your token on Lisk
 Select your preferred bridging framework and use it to deploy an ERC-20 for your token on Lisk.